 During the lease term in Fairfax Station

-During lease, the rental property belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in Fairfax Station, the renter must allow us to enter the rental.
-Some justifiable reasons to go into rental property are to:
+During lease, the rental belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Fairfax Station, the tenant must allow us to access the rental property.
+Some good reasons to enter rental property are to:

 - Perform maintenance or decorate,